fl3a/reset_node_counter/README.md

 It provides a reset action and a default view based on the admin_views_node view from admin_view module which already includes this action as operation.

+Access the view at admin/content and use _Reset node statistics counter_ operation.

 ## Requirements

 Both modules requires statistics module (core) and it 'Count content views' setting enabled.